muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554B/MOHAMAD FERHAD BIN KAMARUDIN/README.md

 ##  **Conclusion**

-The performance test demonstrated that the target API handles moderate concurrent load effectively with an average response time below 300 ms and high completion rates.
-However, consistent 404 errors and occasional connection resets suggest configuration or rate-limiting issues under sustained high traffic.
-Future tests will explore long-duration soak tests and scaling improvements.
+The performance evaluation confirms the API's robustness under moderate concurrent load, demonstrating stable performance with sub-300ms response times and strong reliability.
+However, the presence of consistent 404 errors and intermittent connection resets indicates potential bottlenecks in routing, resource availability, or rate-limiting configurations during sustained high traffic.Further tuning and endurance testing are recommended.

 ---